FilipeTheAnalyst/Glassdoor/README.md

 ```
 A Jupyter Notebook that:
-    1) Reviews.ipynb - Search Reviews on Glassdoor website for a specific company.
+    1) Reviews.ipynb - Search Reviews on Glassdoor website for a specific company and perform Sentiment Analysis.
 ```
 # ✨ Background